Professional brand and networking Mastering LinkedIn

 The Main Point

 The machine cares less about how many people you know and more about how many people back up your information.
-If they don't, the system assumes your content is junk and closes the door.
+Nobody vouches?
+The door closes.

 Common Tagging Mistakes